 To perform this task, use the default package manager “apt” with “autoremove (remove dependencies)” and “purge (remove configuration files)” in this way:

-Let’s install NodeJS’ latest or updated version using the following methods.
+Let’s install the latest or updated version of NodeJS using the following methods:

 Method 1: Using Binary Packages